Four Women of Egypt: Cast

 Wedad Mitry has been a lifelong journalist.
-A student activist, she was the only woman elected to the Student Union at Cairo University in 1951.
+Born into a Christian family, she was a student activist and was the only woman elected to the Student Union at Cairo University in 1951.
 That same year she joined the Women's Popular Resistance Committee (founded by the feminist Saiza Nabarawi).

 Safinaz Kazem, a journalist, theater critic and writer, is the author of many books.
 In the 1960s, she was a graduate student in the United States-in Kansas, Chicago, and New York.
 She is the ex-wife of the Egyptian poet Ahmed Fouad Negm and the mother of the political activist and writer Nawara Negm.
+She is described in the documentary as an "Islamic thinker".

 Shahenda Maklad was active in student and nationalist movements, running as a candidate in parliamentary campaigns.
 She fought tirelessly for peasants' rights and other populist causes.
 Her husband, Hussein Salah was politically assassinated on 30 April 1966 in the town of Kamshish.
 She died of cancer on June 3, 2016.

-Amina Rachid is a committed leftist, was born into the old upper class, the granddaughter of Ismail Sidki (a former prime minister).
+Amina Rachid is a committed leftist and academic, born into the old upper class and the granddaughter of Ismail Sidki (a former prime minister).
 She completed her studies in Paris where she was active in the Arab Student Association in France and worked for several years at the French National Centre for Scientific Research.
 Her political commitment brought her back to Egypt where she teaches French literature at Cairo University.
+She is a secular agnostic.

 Synopsis

-The film opens with four middle aged women walking on a bridge at the barrages south of Cairo, Egypt.
-The four women speak throughout the film about Egypt, its politics, culture, and Islam, the most popular religion in the country.
+The four women speak throughout the film about Egypt, its politics and culture, as well as religion and its role in society.
 They connect the politics and ideologies of past and present with their own experience.
 The four women are friends and were born under the colonial occupation of Egypt.
 They share their memories that span five decades throughout the film.
 The four women were political prisoners under the regime of Anwar Sadat.